-IF is a way of eating that employs a fasting window of 24 hours or less.
+IF (also called Restricted Eating) is a way of eating that employs a fasting window of 24 hours or less.
 IF has been used to facilitate weight loss, build lean muscle mass, improve digestion, decrease inflammation throughout the body as well as to increase energy levels.

 IF is a way of life, not a diet.
 Our bodies are designed to fast and feed in regular cycles – our first meal of the day is after all called BreakFast!
 We are all very good at the feeding part but we miss the opportunity to take full advantage of the fasting part.
 During fasting hours, our bodies continue working and when not overwhelmed with the work of digesting food, our bodies can focus on repairing cells, healing illness as well as detoxifying our blood.
 More on the benefits of IF later.